Home

 George Michael - Heal the Pain

-If information were to be divulged which has been heard by a mediator, it could prejudice a situation in favour of one party, breaching the practice of impartiality and also potentially contributing to the allocation of ‘blame’ for something that has happened.
+If information were to be divulged which has been heard by a mediator, it could prejudice a situation in favour of one party, breaching the guarantee of impartiality and also potentially contributing to the allocation of ‘blame’ for something that has happened.

 Hence, mediators do not discuss what they hear said by someone who is in dispute with someone else.
 For example, when dealing with neighbour disputes, it is sometimes the case that the agency officer who referred the case would like a report on what was discussed.